 The answer lies in how the transition was made.

-In earlier BWR designs that utilized external recirculation, a large loop break meant very high blowdown rates.
-This drove the need for a large suppression pool that extended beneath the reactor, contributing to the available volume.
+In earlier BWR designs that used external recirculation, a large loop break led to very high blowdown rates.
+This drove the need for a large suppression pool extending beneath the reactor, thereby increasing the available volume.

 With the introduction of internal pumps, the external loop break disappears, along with the necessity for the same level of suppression capacity.
 The design does adapt: